syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 #### Header

+Header

 Header is a set of rows that can be optionally repeated on each page and has its own style.
 You can add header as follows:

-* Directly from column captions.
+• Directly from column captions.

-* By using Add method of the PdfGridHeaderCollection class.
+• By using Add method of the PdfGridHeaderCollection class.

 N> When you bind data source to PdfGrid, column captions will be automatically added to header collection.
-It can be removed at any time using Clear method of PdfGridHeaderCollection.
+It can be removed at any time using Clear method of PdfGridHeaderCollection

 The following code example illustrates how to add headers to PdfGrid by using the Add method.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}
 //Creates a new PDF document.

 PdfDocument pdfDocument = new PdfDocument();